mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 me?
 Because some concepts of amazingly well explained as a blog post, because, because you can search through it and whatnot, some topics are better when it comes to, to a video.
-So for instance, if I were to, I have a book post on my, on my screen right now, uh, I was watching this amazing talk about coconut cookies, tokens, and API is kind of this in depth, dive into, into those topics.
+So for instance, if I were to, have a book post on my, on my screen right now, uh, I was watching this amazing talk about coconut cookies, tokens, and API is kind of this in depth, dive into, into those topics.
 And that was doing some notes and basically turned them into blog posts that I published yesterday.